CloudLabs-MOC/MB-910T00A-Microsoft-Dynamics-365-Fundamentals-Customer-Engagement-Apps/Instructions/Labs/LAB[MB-910]_LP01_M01_Lab1_Work_with_customer_engagement_apps.md

 1. To switch back to the **Sales Hub** app, select the **Customer Service Hub** text at the top which opens the **Apps** selector pop-up.
 Select **Sales Hub**.

  > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
  > - Hit the Validate button for the corresponding task.
-If you receive a success message, you can proceed further.
+If you receive a success message, you have successfully completed the task.
  > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
  > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help